David McCoy at work — Singularity render on one screen, Python code on the other

 The Standard

-The final question for every piece: if this were hanging in a gallery with no label, would a viewer stop and feel something?
+The final question I ask of every piece: if this were hanging in a gallery with no label, would someone stop and feel something?